Huzzi121/pf-lab2-work/worksheet.md

 a) Run the `area` program with 3 and 4 as inputs.
 What value do you get?
-Is this result correct?
+Is this result correct? i get 0.000000.
+This is wrong.

 b) Execute the program again with inputs 3 and 5.
 Does the program give correct results?
-Why not?
+Why not? i again get 0.000000 this is wrong also but when i changed 1/2 by 0.5 the program worked fine.

-c) Fix the program by editing the `area.c` source code so that the program produces correct results.
+c) Fix the program by editing the `area.c` source code so that the program produces correct results. i changed the 1/2 in the program to 0.5 and it instantly worked fine.